 A critical driver of utilization growth for CHEMOSAT in Europe is the expansion of reimbursement mechanisms for the procedure in our priority markets.
 In Europe, there is no centralized pan-European medical device reimbursement body.
 Reimbursement is administered on a regional and national basis.
-Medical devices are typically reimbursed under Diagnosis Related Groups ("DRG") as part of a procedure.
+Medical devices are typically reimbursed under Diagnosis Related Groups, or DRG, as part of a procedure.
 Prior to obtaining permanent DRG reimbursement codes, in certain jurisdictions, we are actively seeking interim reimbursement from existing mechanisms that include specific interim reimbursement schemes, new technology payment programs as well as existing DRG codes.
 In most EU countries, the government provides healthcare and controls reimbursement levels.
 Since the EU has no jurisdiction over patient reimbursement or pricing matters in its member states, the methodologies for determining reimbursement rates and the actual rates may vary by country.

-Effective with the execution of our license agreement with medac, medac will provide support for reimbursement applications in the European markets covered by our agreement.
+Under the terms of the medac License, medac is required to provide support for reimbursement applications in the European markets covered by our agreement.
+CHEMOSAT is approved for reimbursement in the United Kingdom and Germany.

-Germany